Raunak-Sarmacharya/kcn-seniors-docs/DEPLOYMENT.md

    - Verify all dependencies are in `package.json`
    - Check build logs in Vercel dashboard

-2. **Authentication issues:**
+2. **Markdown not rendering:**
-   - Verify session cookies are working
+   - Verify markdown files are in the `docs/` directory
-   - Check browser console for errors
+   - Check frontmatter syntax in markdown files
-   - Ensure HTTPS is enabled
+   - Ensure API routes are working correctly

 3. **Styling issues:**
    - Clear browser cache